Sensational local pasta places and a recommended dish from each.

 Ravioli di Zucca at Tavolino

 2890 E. Skyline Dr.

 What's your favorite kind of ravioli?
 Right now, we are loving our Ravioli di Zucca.
 It's house-made butternut squash ravioli with brown butter, parmesan, and sage. – – – – #ravioli #pasta #pastalover #squash #lunchtime #italianrestaurant #italian #homemadefood #delicious #foodphotography #foodgram #food52

-Located in the base of the Foothills, Tavolino has a sophisticated and cozy ambiance.
-Their impressive wine selection includes many from regions of Italy and France.
-The Ravioli di Zucca is a melt-in-your-mouth, homemade butternut squash ravioli with brown butter, parmesan, and sage.
+Located at the base of the Foothills, Tavolino has a sophisticated and cozy ambiance.
+Their impressive wine selection includes those from regions in Italy and France.
+For something comforting to pair with an exotic glass, opt for the Ravioli di Zucca.
+The homemade butternut squash ravioli with brown butter, parmesan, and sage melts in your mouth.

 For more information, visit tavolinoristorante.com.

 Shrimp and Scallops at Bazil’s